esnet/iperf/docs/invoking.rst

    EXAMPLES
       Authentication - RSA Keypair
-          The authentication feature of requires an RSA public keypair.
-The pub- lic key is used to encrypt the authentication token containing the user credentials, while the private key is used to decrypt  the  authentica- tion  token.
-An  example  of a set of UNIX/Linux commands to generate correct keypair follows:
+          The authentication feature of iperf3 requires an RSA  public  keypair.
+          The public key is used to encrypt the authentication  token containing the user credentials, while the private key is used to decrypt the au- thentication token.
+An example of a set of UNIX/Linux commands to ge- nerate correct keypair follows:

                > openssl genrsa -des3 -out private.pem 2048
                > openssl rsa -in private.pem -outform PEM -pubout -out public.pem